-If a judge pauses a match for more than one minute while the round clock is running, he or she should extend the match time appropriately.
+If a judge pauses a match for more than one minute while the round clock is running, they should extend the match time appropriately.

 Players are entitled to use the full time of a round to play their match of Magic.
 Should some interruption come, time extensions are used to allow players a chance to fully play out their games.
 Players with a time extension who are still in a game when time is called should call a judge to ensure time continues to be kept accurately.